SpyC0der77/open-genmoji/README.md

 ## Contributing

-Open Genmoji is open to more LoRAs for:
+Open Genmoji is open to contributions implementing:

 - New models
 - New/Different sets of emojis
 - More training for existing emoji sets
+- Compatibility for other operating systems (mflux is only MacOS compatible)

 Check out `finetuning/README.md` for more information about finetuning, and check out `lora/README.md` for the current available LoRAs, as well as more information about how to contribute.